A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 :head "#+created: %<[%Y-%m-%d]>" ; Header content

-:body "* Morning\n\n* Evening\n")) ; Initial bodyImportant: The :file-name and :title use strftime format because they’re expanded for the target date, not the current time.
+:body "* Morning\n\n* Evening\n")) ; Initial bodyImportant: The :file-name, :title, and :entry-title use strftime format because they’re expanded for the target date, not the current time.
 When you open the journal for December 25th, the file will be journal/2025-12-25.org regardless of today’s date.

 Other keys (:head, :body) use vulpea’s %<format> syntax and are expanded at creation time.